ShakNat/DupyliCate/README.md

   - Each file in this folder is a tsv file.
 Every individual gene in a gene duplicate group is assigned a Ka/Ks value in this file.
 This gene-level Ka/Ks value is obtained by a series of statistical analyses, and normalization approaches in the script

+- **Ka/Ks plot**: Distribution plot of statistically significant Ka/Ks values (adjusted pval<=0.05) of gene duplicates to assess the trend of selection pressures on gene duplicates; This is a filtered Ka/Ks plot taht removes extreme Ka/Ks values

 - **Duplicates_analysis**: Folder containing organism wise gene expression output folders; Each organism folder shows Plots folder, Stats folder, the kernel density estimation plot of correlation coefficients used for determining the divergent expression threshold, and TXT file of perceived pseudogenes (genes that have low expression across the different RNASeq samples used for generating the counts table file) in that organism;